-The Liberty style in Cesenatico accompanied the birth of the seaside tourism.
-The new industry, promoted since 1877 and later become the most important resource of the town, has encouraged the construction of villas and hotels in this particular style.
+The Liberty style in Cesenatico accompanied the birth of seaside tourism.
+The new industry, promoted since 1877 and later becoming the most important resource of this town, has encouraged the construction of villas and hotels in this particular style.

 The Liberty style, an artistic movement that developed between the end of the nineteenth century and the beginning of the twentieth century, especially in architecture and applied arts, was inspired by plant forms and nature, and quickly became the style of the new bourgeois class.

-Also in Cesenatico this new movement developed for its originality and decorative elegance and we can still see it today especially in the decorations of the villas and in the wrought iron works of some gates.
-These buildings are still interesting today to explain how the new seaside resort had taken from Modernism the style to be applied to substantially traditional structures.
+Also in Cesenatico this new movement developed due to its originality and decorative elegance and we can still see it today especially in the decorations of the villas and in the wrought iron works of some gates.
+These buildings are still interesting today to explain how the new seaside resort had taken from Modernism only its exterior use to be applied to what were essentially traditional structures.

 It is a small rectangular building with a single room, which has a large low arch on the facade; two medallions with a classic and stylized design are visible on the sides of the arch.